Thao-V/MIU-MSD-CS566-2022-07-Final-Project-Requirement/README.md

 * 07/01/2022: Present the project (20 minutes)

 I am available from 10:00 AM – 12:00 PM, Mon – Fri.
-Please send me a message or any questions in advance.
+Please send me a message or any questions in the channel I open.
 I will give you a call back if needed.